 Many residents collect items on behalf of charities that they support.
 These items include

 Silver Foil, Plastic Milk Bottle Tops, Used Postage Stamps and foreign notes and coin.

-Old mobile phones may be recycled to the Rainbow Trust Children's Charity in Cleeve Road, Leatherhead.
+Old mobile phones may be donated to Charity Shops

 Don't forget that the Ashtead Peace Memorial Hall car park in Ashtead has recycling bins for the following items:-